azorg/spiled/README.md

 ## How to install and run, programm command line options

- Run `make install` to install to `/usr/local/bin` or run `spiled` from current directory.
+ Run `make install` to install to `/usr/local/bin` or run `./spiled` from current directory.

- Run from root or via sudo.
+ Run from root or use sudo.

 ```
 Run:  spiled [-options] [interval-ms]